Spring Guide

 Spring buying considerations for vacuums and extractors

 When shopping for a vacuum in spring, you must prioritize sealed system HEPA filtration over raw suction power.
-Many brands advertise high suction numbers, often citing 150 to 200 Air Watts, but utilize unsealed plastic housings.
+Many brands advertise high suction numbers, often citing 150 to 200 Air Watts, but they rely on unsealed plastic housings.
 In our smoke bomb tests, unsealed vacuums leak visible plumes of particulates directly from the casing seams.
 A sealed system ensures 99.97 percent of particles down to 0.3 microns stay inside the dustbin.
 If you suffer from spring allergies, verifying the sealed system specification is non-negotiable.
 We also look for vacuums with anti-tangle brush rolls featuring V-shaped bristle patterns or active hair removal vanes, which prevent pet shedding from binding the motor.

 Carpet cleaners purchased for spring mud and stain removal need specific water delivery and extraction specifications.
 Look for extractors with a minimum motor rating of 7 amps and a water lift capacity exceeding 80 inches.
 Water lift dictates how efficiently the machine pulls dirty moisture out of the carpet padding.
 Machines with less than 70 inches of water lift leave carpets damp for up to 12 hours, creating an environment where mold spores thrive during humid spring afternoons.
 Dual tank systems are mandatory.
 The clean water tank should hold at least one gallon to prevent constant refilling during a standard 10 by 12 foot living room cleaning session.